Those who plan do better than those who do not plan even though they rarely stick to their plan.

 Development phase

-Description: This is when the development team works on defining and coding the app.
+Description: This is when the development team defines and codes the app.

 Pre-release phase

-Description: When the entire team prepares to release new code into production.
+Description: This phase involves the entire team preparing to release new code into production.

-Your obligations: Doing a regression test by using test documentation, doing update tests, singling out critical bugs and green-lighting the release.
-Additionally, sanity checking the app on Testflight and Google Play Beta and letting it out into the wilderness.
-This is the make-it-or-break-it phase.
+Your obligations: You will conduct regression testing using test documentation, perform update tests, identify critical bugs, and give the green light for release.
+Additionally, you will sanity check the app on platforms like Testflight and Google Play Beta before releasing it to the public.
+This phase can make or break the project's success.

 Post-release phase

-Description: When the team monitors the app's performance in order to find any unforeseen issues.
+Description: In this phase, the team monitors the app's performance to detect any unforeseen issues.

-Your obligations: Use Fabric, Firebase Crashlytics, Appbot, and other tools at your disposal to catch any major issues and report them back to the team.
+Your obligations: Utilize tools such as Fabric, Firebase Crashlytics, Appbot, and others at your disposal to identify and report major issues back to the team.

 Always

-Whatever phase the project might be in, you can always:
+Irrespective of the project phase, you can always:

-- Help project managers with task management and definition
+- Assist project managers with task management and definition.

-- Help organize the team (scrums, design reviews, testing sessions, ad hoc meetings to reach consensus on issues...)
+- Play a role in organizing the team through activities like scrum meetings, design reviews, testing sessions, and ad hoc meetings to reach consensus on issues.

-- Help the client test and understand the app
+- Help the client understand and test the app.

 Onboarding someone new to a project